 - (a) require the external auditors to report directly to the Audit Committee; - (b) be directly responsible for the selection, nomination, retention, termination and oversight of the work of the Company's external auditors engaged for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Company, and in such regard recommend to the Board the external auditors to be nominated for approval by the shareholders; - (c) recommend to the Board the compensation of the external auditors; - (d) pre-approve all audit engagements and the provision by the external auditors of all non-audit services, including fees and terms for all audit engagements and non-audit engagements, and in such regard the Audit Committee may establish the types of non-audit services the external auditors shall be prohibited from providing and shall establish the types of audit, audit related and non-audit services for which the Audit Committee will retain the external auditors.
-The Audit Committee may delegate to one or more of its members the authority to pre-approve non-audit services authorized by the Audit Committee to be provided by the external auditor and the exercise of such delegated pre-approval shall be presented to the full Audit Committee at its next scheduled meeting following such pre-approval; - (e) review and approve the Company's policies for the hiring of partners and employees and former partners and employees of the external auditors; - (f) consider, assess and report to the Board with regard to the independence and performance of the external auditors, including an evaluation of the lead partner and consideration of rotation of such lead partner and the audit firm itself; and - (g) request and review a report by the external auditors, to be submitted at least annually, regarding the auditing firm's relationship with the Company, internal quality-control procedures, any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the external auditors, and any steps taken to deal with any such issues.
+The Audit Committee may delegate to one or more of its members the authority to pre-approve non-audit services, provided that any such delegated pre-approval shall be exercised in accordance with the types of particular non-audit services authorized by the Audit Committee to be provided by the external auditor and the exercise of such delegated pre-approvals shall be presented to the full Audit Committee at its next scheduled meeting following such pre-approval; - (e) review and approve the Company's policies for the hiring of partners and employees and former partners and employees of the external auditors; - (f) consider, assess and report to the Board with regard to the independence and performance of the external auditors, including an evaluation of the lead partner and consideration of rotation of such lead partner and the audit firm itself; and - (g) request and review a report by the external auditors, to be submitted at least annually, regarding the auditing firm's relationship with the Company, internal quality-control procedures, any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the external auditors, and any steps taken to deal with any such issues.